apache/trafficserver/doc/admin-guide/performance/index.en.rst

 timeout on a set of very small, incredibly heavily accessed objects for which you can construct a ``map`` rule with the goal of reducing the chances that a few bad actors (misconfigured or misbehaving clients) may generate too much connection pressure on your cache.
-The tradeoff may be that some perfectly innocent, but slow clients may have their connections terminated early.
+The trade off may be that some perfectly innocent, but slow clients may have their connections terminated early.
 As with all performance tuning efforts, your needs are likely to vary from others' and should be carefully considered and closely monitored.